HarishOP2U/Software-Testing/README.md

 - Test Environment is a platform specially built for test case execution on the software product.
 - It is created by integrating the required software and hardware along with proper network configurations.
 - Test environment simulates production/real-time environment.
-- Another name for a test environment is Test Bed
+- Another name for a test environment is a Test Bed

 ## Test Execution